 RPM Fusion is a third-party repository that provides free and non-free software for Fedora, including NVIDIA drivers.
 This method simplifies the installation process and integrates better with Fedora’s package management system.

-Determine Which Driver to Install First, identify your GPU model to select the appropriate NVIDIA driver.
+First, identify your GPU model to select the appropriate NVIDIA driver.
 You can install the latest driver or choose a legacy version depending on your hardware.

 Latest Driver (Recommended for most users)